ellennickles/code-your-way-s23/week3/README.md

   random features for the open-ended homework last week, and you're welcome to push that farther if you like.
 Everyone is welcome to work from inspiration you find anywhere!
 Be sure to consider all the possible visual characteristics to modify.
-Animation and interactive encouraged for even more variation.
+Animation and interaction encouraged for even more variation.
 - Possible inspiration
   - Featured artists in the Class Slides